raymondwong19/sample-6.12.30-jh7110-generic-tftp-kernel/README.md

 Trust me, I like those JH7110 boards of mine.
 They are so basic, and they are like pets.
 Always in need of maintainance, and yet so imperfect.
 But still a reliable computer, but as you can see, the state of the best mainlined RISC-V SoC (as in the most blocks are mainlined, not that it doesn't have many blocks to begin with) is still quite rough at best.
 I know I am not very smart, for I purchased (preordered rather) a DeepComputing ROMA II Mainboard with a Eswin EIC7702X.
 Oh ho ho.
 Just imagine, that thing will probably be my laptop and yet live on the vendor's BSP for most of it's life.
 However, I guess I will release a OS image based on that BSP, but of my favorite stable distro --> Slackware.

+A little update : It's possible that nftables just doesn't work to begin with on mainline 6.12.
+Or vendor 6.12.